nicao33/Project-NCK/README.md

-Project owner : Nicolas Prado | Dev Team - Nicolas Prado
+Project owner & Dev Team : Nicolas Prado
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Planning a registration and login system for markets or establishments